DFE-Digital/dfe-analytics/docs/GOOGLE_CLOUD_BIGQUERY_SETUP.md

 are two approaches available to create custom roles, one is using the Google Cloud shell CLI, which is appropriate for advanced users comfortable with command-line interfaces.
-The other is through the Google Cloud IAM web UI and requires more manual work especially wrt adding permissions.
+The other is through the Google Cloud IAM web UI and requires more manual work especially when it comes to adding permissions.

 <details> <summary>Instructions for GCloud CLI</summary>